kitzeslab/audiomoth-performance/report.md

 ## 1.0 Introduction

-The AudioMoth is an incredible open-source Autonomous Recording Unit (ARU) developed by Open Acoustic Devices.
+The [AudioMoth](https://www.openacousticdevices.info/) is a powerful open-source Autonomous Recording Unit
+(ARU) developed by Open Acoustic Devices.
 Its affordable price tag, low power consumption, flexible configurability, and ability to capture a wide frequency range are a few of the reasons it is revolutionizing the